 The major muscle involved in the incline bench press is the clavicular head of the pectoral muscles, which is the upper section of the major muscle in your chest.
 It originates at your sternum and then runs across your chest and out toward each of your shoulders where it inserts at the top of your upper arm bone.

 The pectoralis major is responsible for horizontally adducting your shoulders, which means it brings your arms across your chest and brings them together.

 As you push the weight over your head, your arms are lifting up in front of you.
 This movement at the shoulders is handled by your anterior deltoid, which is the front section of your major shoulder muscle.
 The anterior deltoid originates at your clavicle, where then it runs over your shoulders and then inserts at your upper arm bone.

 Handling the Elbows

-The triceps brachii muscle runs down the back of your upper arm, originating at the back of your shoulder and then inserting at your elbow.
+The triceps brachii muscle runs down the back of your upper arm, originating at the back of your shoulder blades and then inserting at your elbow.
 When it contracts, it extends your forearm at your elbow joint.